 The dream: Taking a bath surrounded by the ocean in your underwater bathroom.

 Underwater hotels are trending overseas, including bathrooms that make you feel as though you’re really taking a bath under the sea.
 You’d have to shell out $8,000 to spend just one night in a luxury underwater hotel.

 Your reality: New flooring or paint.

 Enjoy the luxury of the ocean with epoxy 3D flooring.
 The tiles are printed with lifesize ocean scenes to make you feel like you’re actually walking through the ocean.
 Prices range from $100-$550 per square meter.
 As a reference point, laminate flooring from your local hardware store costs around $4 per square foot.

 Don’t want to commit to this flooring trend?
-You can still evoke the ocean with new paint and ocean-themed decorations.
+You can still evoke the nautical bathroom theme with new paint and ocean-themed decorations.
 Try aqua walls, crisp white trim and a few well-placed seashells or starfish to get the feel of the ocean without undergoing a full bathroom remodel.